VFPX/Win32API/libraries/shell32/ShellExecute.md

 ## Return value:
 Returns a value greater than 32 if successful, or an error value that is less than or equal to 32 otherwise. .
-The return value is cast as an HINSTANCE for backward compatibility with 16-bit Microsoft® Windows® applications.
+The return value is cast as an HINSTANCE for backward compatibility with 16-bit Microsoft&reg; Windows&reg; applications.
 It is not a true HINSTANCE, however.
 ***